adrianfabjanski/chuck-norris-fact-searcher/README.md

 * axios v0.21.1
 * tested with cypress v7.0.0
 * hosted with netlify
+* Styling with pure CSS
+* No state management was needed

 ## Setup
 To run this project, install it locally using npm: